 Right off the bat, the correct wood species can do a lot to protect your pieces.
 That’s why we use the naturally rot-resistant Mahogany or Spanish Cedar, which are ideal wood species for outdoor use.

 As soon as the porch post is installed, you need to make sure it is primed and painted right away.
 Any time spent without a protective coat of paint can cause problems.

 Custom Wooden Porch Columns for Sale Nationwide

-For reasons of the customization, the style, and the historical character, we say wood is the best material for porch columns.
+Because of the customization, style, and historical character, we say wood is the best material for porch columns.
 At TurnTech, we have ample experience working with both homeowners and contractors to craft porch posts and porch columns for historic homes and more.
-Unique sizes are never an issue for TurnTech as we custom build everything in our shop right here in Lancaster county Pa.
+Unique sizes are never an issue for TurnTech as we custom build everything in our shop right here in Lancaster County PA.

 If you’re ready to take the next step, we invite you to reach out to us to discuss your needs — and to get your price quote!